carlvilla/Multi-CTBNCs/README.md

 ## Description

-The multi-dimensional continuous time Bayesian network classifiers (Multi-CTBNCs) are an extension of continuous time Bayesian networks (CTBNs) for the multi-dimensional classification of multi-variate time series.
+The multidimensional continuous time Bayesian network classifiers (Multi-CTBNCs) are an extension of continuous time Bayesian networks (CTBNs) for the multidimensional classification of multivariate time series.
 These probabilistic graphical models are able to model temporal data evolving over continuous time and classify them into multiple class variables taking advantage of the information provided by inter-class dependencies.
 This is a common and essential task for domains such as finance, industry, medicine or signal processing, but applications can be found in almost any field.

 This software provides an easy-to-use tool so that anyone can apply Multi-CTBNCs in their research.
 Multiple options are available to learn the structure and parameters of different families of Multi-CTBNCs, as well as to evaluate the models or classify previously unseen datasets.